-Follow the instructions detailed in Connect Streamline to your device on page 3-25 before you choose your counter template.
+Follow the instructions detailed in 3.1 Connect Streamline to your device on page 3-25 before you choose your counter template.

-- 1. To choose a counter template, in Target view, click Counter configuration - 2.
-Click Add counters from a template to see a list of available templates.
+- 1. In the Start view, click Configure Counters. - 2.
+Click Add counters from a template 🖹 to see a list of available templates.